Message from the Director

 The Faculty of Medicine’s key Mission is the teaching of pre-graduate medical sciences (Integrated Masters Course in Medicine) and its goals are clearly stated: “To train Medical Practitioners with solid scientific training, self-learning skills and the capacity for lifelong learning, with the necessary skills to communicate with patients, peers and the Society in general, who are able to work as part of multidisciplinary professional teams, who are aware of modern Health challenges and Ethics in Medicine and Life Sciences, who are fit for a useful and creative integration into the Health Systems currently in place in our Society, and who are able to make informed decisions regarding their professional career”.
 It also takes part in the organisation of the University of Lisbon’s degree in Health Sciences, in partnership with other faculties of the University of Lisbon.

-In cooperation with the Institute of Molecular Medicine and with the Santa Maria Hospital, the Faculty integrates the Centro Académico de Medicina de Lisboa (Academic Centre for Medicine of Lisbon), which represents an innovative concept in the organisation of teaching, research and differentiated medical practice centres.
+In cooperation with the Institute of Molecular Medicine and with the Santa Maria Hospital, the Faculty integrates the Centro Académico de Medicina de Lisboa (Lisbon Academic Medical Centre), which represents an innovative concept in the organisation of teaching, research and differentiated medical practice centres.
 Its goals are to enhance scientific activity and the development of translational research between Biomedical Sciences and Clinical Medicine, technological differentiation and innovation in clinical services and the development of postgraduate, Masters and doctoral training for medical practitioners and other Health professionals.

 The Faculty of Medicine of Lisbon has established a successful partnership with the Instituto Superior Técnico (Higher Technical Institute) to develop the Integrated Masters Course in Biomedical Engineering.